By Deborah Goonan, Independent American Communities

 Will the condominium or cooperative be built for owner-occupants or for other purposes such as seasonal housing, vacation housing, or real estate investment?

 The key is to have one clearly-defined land use plan, and then govern and manage accordingly.
-An owner-occupied condo association is more of a shared housing arrangement, as opposed to second homes or resort properties where ownership is more of a business relationship.
+An owner-occupied condo association is more of a shared housing arrangement.
+By contrast, owner-investors in a resort community are akin to co-owners in a business.
 Different, laws, rules, and tax policies should apply, according to the designated type of property ownership.